techgrounds/techgrounds-Rogier1978/000_Project/Planning & Overview.md

   - [ ] The VM's needs encryption.
 We can do this via the disk settings.
 The key for the encryption will be stored in the Key-Vault.
   - [ ] Conditional Access (use Azure AD)
         https://learn.microsoft.com/en-us/azure/active-directory/conditional-access/plan-conditional-access
   - [ ] Security (NSG of Firewall)
+  - [ ] Via managemnet-server we need to cennect to web-servers (via Bastion), post-deploymentscripts,

 ## PostDeployment Scripts
-  - [ ] I am going to make a AppServices webserver en use pipeline for automatic deployment of the website.
-  - [ ] Needs automated deployment to web-server.
-Use Azure Automation/Azure functions.
+  - [ ] This will be a blobstorage.
+  - [ ] Needs a connection from the management server for posting updated script, and to the webvm to deploy these scripts.

 ## Azure AD
   - [ ] Make overview of user roles (week 3)

+## Key Vault
+  - [ ] To store all the secret info. (encryption, passwords etc.)

 ## Security
   - [ ] Firewall on each subnet